 - Precision and accuracy are important, but they do not need to be focused on simultaneously to get the best reading.
 In certain cases, you may want one or the other.
 However, the best reading has precision and accuracy aligned together.
 When you see the value you have measured, you should check the reading again for best results.
 This way, you will be striving for the best of both worlds.

-Q-2: How do I set a dial bore gage with a micrometer?
+Q-2: How do I set a dial bore gauge with a micrometer?

-- Some even vise the gage itself, while the hold the micrometer on the other hand.
+- Some even vise the gage itself, while they hold the micrometer on the other hand.
 Both are tricky, but find what is easiest for you to perform.
-Then, you can get the most accurate of readings.
+Then, you can get the most accurate readings.